-$$G(\boldsymbol{x}, \boldsymbol{y}j)$$
+$G(\mathbf{x}, \mathbf{y}j)$

-- Can construct interior ('local') and exterior ('multipole') expansions (using Taylor or other tools). - Can lower the number of terms using the PDE.
+- Can construct interior ('local') and exterior ('multipole') expansions (using Taylor or other tools). - Can lower the number of terms using the PDE. - Can construct LinAlg-workalikes for interior ('local') and exterior ('multipole') expansions.

-- Can construct LinAlg-workalikes for interior ('local') and exterior ('multipole') expansions. - Can make those cheap using proxy points.
+• Can make those cheap using proxy points.